-The Richardson Chamber's Public Policy Committee develops the Chamber’s legislative agenda for each legislative session.
-The committee invites subject matter experts to monthly luncheon meetings in order to be better informed.
-Past speakers include state legislators, US Congressmen, Richardson ISD officials, City of Richardson City Manager, candidate forums, etc.
+The Richardson Chamber develops its legislative agenda for each legislative session during Public Policy Briefings, monthly luncheon meetings with subject matter experts that help our members stay informed.
+Past speakers include state legislators, U.S. Congressmen, Richardson ISD officials, City of Richardson City Manager, candidate forums, etc.

 Luncheon meetings are usually held on the second Monday of each month in the Chamber’s Board Room.

-The Public Policy Committee also plans special events throughout the year to better inform about important legislative issues.
+The Richardson Chamber also plans special events throughout the year to better inform members about important legislative issues.

 For more information on meeting sponsorship or special event sponsorship, contact Molly Ulmer at 972-792-2811 or email@example.com for more information.